-The Fall Report

-A Discussion of Health Issues
+The Fall Report A Discussion of Health Issues

-The Sun, Your Skin and Skin Cancer
+The Sun, Your Skin and Skin Cancer Facts About Skin Cancer You Might Not Know

-A previously written Fall Report discussed skin tanning and sunburn and the increased risk of skin cancer as it relates to excess ultraviolet light exposure.
-Some little known facts:
+The previous Fall Report discussing skin tanning and sunburn talked about the increased risk of skin cancer as it relates to excess ultraviolet light exposure.
+In addition to that article, here are some little known facts:

-- More than a million people in the U.S. will be diagnosed with skin cancer each year. - One person dies every hour from skin cancer, primarily melanoma. - There are more new cases of skin cancer each year than the combined incidence of cancers of the breast, prostrate, lung, and colon. - Melanoma is the most common cancer in women ages 25-29. - The incidence of eye melanoma among white males increased 295% between 1973 and 1999. - More than 90% of all skin cancers are caused by sun exposure. - Melanoma accounts for 3/4 of all deaths from skin cancer over 7,900 American lives each year. - The risk of melanoma has more than doubled in the past decade. - Most skin cancers are diagnosed as basal cell carcinoma (most common), squamous cell carcinoma (second most common), and melanoma. - Basal cell carcinoma affects 800,000 Americans each year.
-It may present as an open sore, a reddish patch or irritated area, a shiny bump or growth with a slightly elevated rolled border, or present as a scar-like area. - These cancers do not commonly spread (metastasize) but may burrow deeply even through bone, a characteristic giving rise to its nickname rodent ulcer. - Squamous cell carcinoma afflicts more than 200,000 Americans each year.
+- More than a million people in the U.S. will be diagnosed with skin cancer each year. - One person dies every hour from skin cancer, primarily melanoma. - There are more new cases of skin cancer each year than the combined incidence of cancers of the breast, prostrate, lung, and colon. - Melanoma is the most common cancer in women ages 25-29. - The incidence of eye melanoma among white males increased 295% between 1973 and 1999. - More than 90% of all skin cancers are caused by sun exposure. - Melanoma accounts for /4 of all deaths from skin cancer over 7,900 American lives each year. - The risk of melanoma has more than doubled in the past decade. - Most skin cancers are diagnosed as basal cell carcinoma (most common), squamous cell carcinoma (second most common), and melanoma. - Basal cell carcinoma affects 800,000 Americans each year.
+It may present as an open sore, a reddish patch or irritated area, a shiny bump or growth with a slightly elevated rolled border, or present as a scar-like area., - These cancers do not commonly spread (metastasize) but may burrow deeply even through bone, a characteristic giving rise to its nickname rodent ulcer. - Squamous cell carcinoma afflicts more than 200,000 Americans each year.
 These cancers may spread and, if so, cause death.
-These carcinomas tend to occur where skin has suffered damage; i.e., burns, scars, long-standing chromic irritation, or exposure to x-ray or petroleum by products. - Squamous cell carcinomas may present as a wart-like growth, a scaly red patch, an open sore, or an elevated growth with a central depression. - Melanoma is the rarest of the three skin cancers, but also the most deadly.
+These carcinomas tend to occur where skin has suffered damage; i.e., burns, scars, long-standing chromic irritation, or exposure to x-ray or petroleum by products.

+- Squamous cell carcinomas may present as a wart-like growth, a scaly red patch, an open sore, or an elevated growth with a central depression. - Melanoma is the rarest of the three skin cancers, but also the most deadly.
 Over 51,000 new cases are reported each year. - It may present as a flat or slightly raised discolored patch, tan, brown, or black in color, and borders tend to be irregular. - Most skin cancers are curable with aggressive surgical therapy.
 With any changing skin lesion, seek the advice of your physician. - Prevention is the key avoid prolonged unprotected sun exposure.